AI-kartheek/DataStructures-and-Algorithms/Dijkstra's Algorithm/README.md

-Dijkstra's Algorithm for finding the Minmum spanning Tree.
+Dijkstra's Algorithm for finding the Shortest Path of any Un-Directed Graph.